southerngs/ppopp-site/travel-grant.md

 Students currently attending a university located in the U.S. may be eligible the NSF Grant.
 To apply for the NSF travel grant a student must provide:

-* A resume;
+* A resume
-* A cover letter stating the student’s reason for attending PPoPP symposium and a description of his or her research interests;
+* A cover letter stating the student’s reason for attending PPoPP symposium and a description of his or her research interests including:
+    * If the student will be presenting a paper at PPoPP
+    * If the student is an author of a paper at PPoPP or an assoicated workshop
-* Confirmation of the student’s resources and amounts of funding to travel to the symposium including estimated travel expenses; and
+* Confirmation of the student’s resources and amounts of funding to travel to the symposium including estimated travel expenses
 * A letter from the student’s advisor that:
-    * Recommends that the student attend PPoPP;
+    * Recommends that the student attend PPoPP
-    * Confirms the student’s eligibility to attend the symposium; and
+    * Confirms the student’s eligibility to attend the symposium
-    * Endorses the student’s potential for research.
+    * Endorses the student’s potential for research

-This documentation should be collected by the student and emailed to PPoPP’s Student Travel Committee (consisting of Dr. Torsten Hoefler and Dr. Stephane Zuckerman) at <ppopp15@unixer.de>.
+This documentation should be collected by the student and emailed to PPoPP’s Student Travel Committee (consisting of Dr. Torsten Hoefler and Dr. Stephane Zuckerman) at: <ppopp15@unixer.de>.

 Reimbursable expenses include airfare, ground transportation, lodging, symposium registration fees, and meals and incidentals subject to a maximum per